 Listing Work History and Military Experience

-A curriculum vitae (CV) presents a full account of your work experience.
+According to the CV writing guide and many other university professional opinions, a curriculum vitae (CV) presents a full account of your work experience.
 However, even in the CV, you may exercise editorial entitlement.
 If you look at your history professor’s CV, they likely will not list their job at the fast food outlet McDonald’s as a college student.
-They may choose to list experience as a camp counselor in high school, since it demonstrates skills guiding and instructing students.
+They may choose to list experience as a camp counselor in high school since it demonstrates skills guiding and instructing students.
 Since your CV is considered an official record of your work experience, list jobs in chronological order.

 Published works take up most of the pages of a curriculum vitae (CV).
 If you pull up the CV of many college professors you will find a long list of papers published mostly in academic journals, and possibly in trade publications and the media.